KitwareMedical/tensorboard-plugin-3d/docs/Jupyter_and_colab.rst

     .. code-block::

-        !pip install tensorboard_plugin_3d
+        !pip install tensorboard-plugin-3d

 Usage
 -----

-This documentation uses the ``spleen_segmentation_3d`` tutorial notebook provided by MONAI as the starting point and demonstrates how to expand on the notebook to take advantage of the 3D plugin with only a few additional lines.
+This documentation uses the ``spleen_segmentation_3d`` tutorial notebook provided by MONAI as a starting point and demonstrates how to expand on the notebook to take advantage of the 3D plugin with only a few additional lines.
 See the bottom of this page for links to available example notebooks.